Unifying Overwolf's products under a shared Design System foundation

 DISCOVERY

-The benchmarks converged on a recurring pattern: a primitive layer feeding a semantic layer, sometimes with component tokens above.
+The benchmarks converged on a recurring pattern, a Core primitive layer feeding a Semantic layer, sometimes with Component tokens above it.
 They handled product surfaces well.

 The hybrid marketing and product context that reshaped the architecture